How busy is the Airport?

 File safety concerns with the FAA Flight Standards District Office located in Scottsdale at (480) 419-0111.

-This office investigates low-flying flight incidents at Prescott Regional Airport and they will determine whether or not a particular incident is safe or unsafe, if possible.
+This office investigates low-flying flight incidents at and near Prescott Regional Airport and will determine whether or not a particular incident is safe or unsafe, if possible.

 General Noise Mitigation